We hold these truths to be self-evident:

 Culture is created by everyone.
 The art, customs, creative expressions, and social fabric of every community and heritage contribute to the vibrancy and dynamism of our common culture.
 Our cultural institutions and policies should reflect this, rather than privileging favorites.

-Cultural diversity is a social good and the wellspring of free expression.
+Cultural pluralism is a social good and the wellspring of free expression.
 Its support and protection require equitable distribution of public resources, particularly to correct past injustices and balance an excess of commercialization.
 Cultural equity means full inclusion, participation, and power-sharing in all of our communities and institutions.

 Culture is the sum-total of public, private, individual, and collective action.
 We seek balance so that no sector dominates or controls cultural expression or access to cultural resources.
 We advocate an arts ecology in which all sectors work together to support cultural development for the benefit of all.